JohannesDev/Letterstat/README.md

 # Letterstat

 Letterstat is a small python programm written to analyse the occurence of ASCII characters in a specific file.
-The results can be exported to an image file or vector graphic (.png or .svg).
+The results can be exported to a vector graphic (.svg).
 ![Image of Letterstat](resources/letterstat.png)

 ## Installation